Wannabe-King/Medi_Chain/README.md

   <a href="#how-to-use">How To Use</a> •
   <a href="#support">Support</a>
 </p>-->
+## Inspiration
+For decades, medical records are under the ownership of hospitals.
+It often it takes days to request a hospital to transfer a record, and sometimes impossible to transfer across states/countries.

+We want to change that.
+And that’s why we created MediChain - a true ownership of our medical records powered by blockchain technology.

+## What it does
+MediChain is a blockchain-based electrical medical records (EMR) decentralized application (Dapp).

+MediChain is powered by IPFS, where patients’ medical records are stored on the distributed file system, not owned by any centralized entity.
+A patient can access his or her records by interacting with a smart contract on the Ethereum blockchain, forming a digital identity of the patient on the decentralized network.

+A healthcare provider can register using a crypto wallet like Metamask.
+The healthcare provider can register a patient by using the public address of the patient’s wallet , usually provided during an appointment.

+The health provider can search for a patient’s records using the address, and upload a new record for the patient.
+The patient can also view his or her records, after connected with a wallet which address is registered by the health provider.
 ## Key Features

 MedChain is powered by [IPFS](https://ipfs.tech/), where every patient's medical records are stored on the distributed file system, not owned by any centralized entity like hospitals or governments.
 Each patient has a digital identity on [Ethereum](https://ethereum.org/) blockchain, who and whose doctor can access medical records by interacting with smart contracts.